 - The narrator points out the Genoese mercenary crossbowmen hired by the French were brutally lethal as well: they had the training and equipment to shoot an arrow a hundred and fifty yard every seven and a half seconds, and the pavise they crouch behind renders them invulnerable save the exact moment they shoot.

 - The catch is that the damned things weigh around twenty pounds each, meaning they're too heavy for a crossbowman to carry as part of his ruck while marching - they had to be brought to the battlefield by baggage train.
-And a good archer can shoot a Trick Arrow two hundred and fifty yards every five seconds.
+And most archers could shoot a Trick Arrow two hundred and fifty yards every five seconds - and good ones even faster.
 Crossbowmen were meant to slaughter infantry, not exchange arrows with people who can actually shoot back.

 These things may look primitive to you, but you have to remember that we're not stupid.
 We have the same intelligence as you, we simply don't have the same cumulative knowledge you do.
 So we apply our intelligence to what we have.

 - Cheese-Eating Surrender Monkeys: It is pointed out that the French at the time were the Badass Army and the English were this trope (speculated to be parsnip eating surrender monkeys).
 This comic is about The Heavily Outnumbered English Army giving France one of the most one-sided Curb Stomp Battles in History (guess who lost).
 With Annoying Arrows (annoying as they kill the fuck out of so many silly French kaniggits that they eliminate the concept of knighthood).

 See, peasants aren't supposed to kill knights.
 Are we, Froggy?

 In England, the word "cunt" is punctuation.